Stephen Strange (Marvel Cinematic Universe): Helping Peter Parker

-In 2024, Wong has assumed the title of Sorcerer Supreme, much to Strange's disappointment, as he believes that he was set to obtain the position before the Blip.
-After Parker's identity as Spider-Man is exposed to the world by Quentin Beck, Parker visits and enlists the help of Strange in casting the spell called the Runes of Kof-Kol to make the world forget he is Spider-Man, to which he agrees despite Wong's warnings of the spell's danger.
-The spell backfires when Parker inadvertently distracts Strange by talking while he is performing it and changing the parameters multiple times, tampering with and breaking open the multiverse, causing people from other realities who know that Parker is Spider-Man to enter Strange's universe, including two alternate versions of Parker (one from The Amazing Spider-Man film series, and the other from the Sam Raimi film series), as well as their adversaries Otto Octavius, Norman Osborn, Flint Marko, Curt Connors, and Max Dillon, and, unbeknownst to both Strange and Parker, Eddie Brock and his Symbiote companion Venom (from Sony's Spider-Man Universe).
-After tasking Parker and his friends to retrieve the visitors, an annoyed and weary Strange attempts to send the villains back to their home universes using a relic: The Macchina de Kadavus, but after learning that some of them will die once they return and intending to cure them before sending them back, Parker steals Strange's spell-containing relic and Strange pursues him into the Mirror Dimension where they briefly duel.
-Strange becomes trapped in the Mirror Dimension for twelve hours when he is caught off guard and Parker steals his sling ring.
-He is later inadvertently released by Parker's friend Ned Leeds (who had Strange's sling ring with him) and witnesses Parker and his alternate versions curing the villains.
+In 2024, much to Strange's disappointment, Wong has assumed the title of Sorcerer Supreme.
+That fall, Strange is visited by Parker, after his identity as Spider-Man is exposed to the world by Quentin Beck / Mysterio.
+Not possessing the Time Stone, Strange offers to help Parker and suggests casting the spell called the Runes of Kof-Kol to make the world forget he is Spider-Man, to which he agrees despite Wong's warnings of the spell's danger.
+The spell backfires when Parker inadvertently distracts Strange by talking while he is performing it and changing the parameters multiple times, tampering with the multiverse, causing people from other realities who know that Parker is Spider-Man to enter Strange's universe, including two alternate versions of Parker (one from The Amazing Spider-Man film series, and the other from the Sam Raimi film series), as well as their adversaries Otto Octavius, Norman Osborn, Flint Marko, Curt Connors, and Max Dillon, and, unbeknownst to both Strange and Parker, Eddie Brock and his Symbiote companion Venom (from Sony's Spider-Man Universe).

+Strange apprehends Connors and tasks Parker and his friends, Ned Leeds and Michelle Jones, to retrieve the other visitors.
+Once the villains have been captured, an annoyed and weary Strange tries to send them back to their home universes using a relic known as The Macchina de Kadavus, but after learning they will die once they return and intending to cure them before sending them back, Parker steals Strange's spell-containing relic and Strange pursues him into the Mirror Dimension where they briefly duel.
+Strange becomes trapped in the Mirror Dimension when he is caught off guard and Parker steals his sling ring.

+Twelve hours later, he is inadvertently released by Leeds (who had Strange's sling ring with him) and witnesses Parker and his alternate selves curing the villains.
 Strange's relic is destroyed by Osborn, resulting in the multiverse continuing to break open.
-Parker tells Strange to reattempt the spell, this time having the world forget about his existence altogether instead.
-Strange, although initially reluctant and warning Parker of the cost, agrees and casts the spell, resulting in the alternate Parkers, their villains, Brock and Venom returning to their home universes while everyone from Strange's universe forgets Parker including himself (but still remember Spider-Man as a hero).
+Parker tells Strange to cast the spell again, this time having the world forget about the existence of his civilian identity altogether instead.
+Strange, although initially reluctant and warning Parker of the cost, agrees and casts the spell, resulting in the alternate Parkers, their villains, and Brock and Venom returning to their home universes while everyone from Strange's universe, including himself, forgets Parker, but still remembers Spider-Man, and Beck's victory over Spider-Man has now been finally removed.

+Elsewhere, it is revealed that his spell had the unintended effect of displacing a former adversary of Spider-Man, the imprisoned Adrian Toomes, into an alternate universe.